-Stepping onto this train feels like you are stepping into a forgotten era of rail travel; as if you are traveling through Swiss heaven in your grandmother’s posh living room.
-Wood panelled walls and ceilings, gold-trimmed luggage racks, soft green high-backed chairs, and subtle lighting make this one of the most immersive rail experiences you could imagine ― and that is before you look out the window to see the landscape shift as you head towards Montreux on the vineyard-lined shores of Lake Geneva.
+Stepping onto this train feels like you are stepping into a forgotten era of rail travel; as if you are travelling through Swiss heaven in your grandmother’s posh living room.
+Wood-panelled walls and ceilings, gold-trimmed luggage racks, soft green high-backed chairs, and subtle lighting make this one of the most immersive rail experiences you could imagine ― and that is before you look out the window to see the landscape shift as you head towards Montreux on the vineyard-lined shores of Lake Geneva.

 The train stations

 The stations along this route are what you would expect for most Swiss rail routes outside of the large cities.
 They all offer basic amenities, vending machines, and occasionally a store at which to stock up on supplies.
 They are clean, scenic and masterfully efficient.
 But given the size of the towns they are located in, they are not brimming with facilities you might expect at larger Swiss railway stations.

 Lucerne is considered the gateway to Central Switzerland, but it is also a beautiful little city in its own right.
 It is perfectly located on the banks of Lake Lucerne and offers panoramic views of the surrounding mountain ranges.
 It is easy to spend a few days exploring the quaint streets and taking in the unusual mix of modern and traditional Swiss style.
 But it is also the perfect starting point for a trip along the Golden Pass railway line towards Interlaken and Montreux.